Date: 03-Apr-2025

 Common Myths About Root Canal Treatment

-- Myth: Root Canals Are Extremely Painful
+• Myth: Root Canals Are Extremely Painful

-Fact: They are painless and actually relieve pain!
+Fact: They are painless and relieve pain!

-- Myth: Itβs Better to Remove the Tooth
+• Myth: It’s Better to Remove the Tooth

-- Myth: Root Canals Cause Illness
+• Myth: Root Canals Cause Illness

-Fact: There is no scientific evidence linking RCT to diseases.
+Fact: No evidence links RCT to diseases.

 Where to Get a Painless & Affordable Root Canal?
 Visit Dental Krafts!